baleboy/balenet/content/posts/imac-retina-2014-benchmarks/index.md

-+++
+---
-title = "Benchmarking a 2014 iMac Retina against Mac Mini M1/M2" date = "2023-02-13"
+title:  Benchmarking a 2014 iMac Retina against Mac Mini M1/M2
-+++
+date:  2023-02-13
+---

 ## Introduction and results

-After [I updated our 2014 iMac to Big Sur](@/posts/update-imac-mojave-bigsur/index.md), I wanted to know if it was time to upgrade to a newer Mac, especially the Mac mini with Apple Silicon.
+After [I updated our 2014 iMac to Big Sur](/posts/update-imac-mojave-bigsur/), I wanted to know if it was time to upgrade to a newer Mac, especially the Mac mini with Apple Silicon.
 I ran a few benchmarks and collected the results in the chart below.

 ![Chart](chart.png)